Popular Subject Areas

 Professional Development Toolbox

 3 - 6

 Recommended U.S. Quarter Units

-- The transcript from the University of Canterbury will reflect Credit Points for each course listed below.
-Please be in touch with your U.S. University regarding credit transfer for this program.
+The transcript from the University of Queensland will reflect units for each course listed below.
+Please be in touch with your U.S. university regarding credit transfer for this program.

 1) Choose a subject or enter a subject into the Keyword field

 2) Select a Semester in the Period section

 3) List eight different courses (4 preferred and 4 alternative) in order of preference.

 - Semester 1 = Feb - June term (US Spring)